 The Planning Act 2016 (PA) became operational on 3 July 2017, repealing the Sustainable Planning Act 2009 (SPA).
 The PA is the primary planning and development assessment legislation in Queensland and affords Port jurisdictional powers and responsibilities to manage development on Strategic Port Land.

-The purpose of the SPA is to seek to achieve ecological sustainability by:
+The purpose of the PA is to seek to achieve ecological sustainability by: